regardscitoyens/lawfactory_utils/README.rst

     resp = download(url)
     print(resp.text)

+Warning: To be able to download from Légifrance, you must set up a ``LEGIFRANCE_PROXY`` env variable, which is a running instance of legifrance-proxy_.

 The cached responses are stored in the directory where this lib is installed.
 You can use ``lawfactory_where_is_my_cache`` to print the path.